walkable-server/docs/README.md

 {% endmdtabs %}

 Yes, you can.
 Have your data fetched in your Clojure mission critical app with confidence.
 Even more, build the query part of a fulcro server or REST api in minutes today!
 Call it from your Clojurescript app without worrying about SQL injection.

 You can learn about the above query language [here](query_language.md)

 {% hint style="info" %}
 ### **Walkable is NOT about om.next**

 People may have the impression that Walkable \(and Pathom\) is specific to om.next.
 That is NOT the case!
 Walkable requires a query language that is expressive and based off data structure.
-Om.next query language happens to satisfy that.
+Om.next's EDN query language happens to satisfy that.

 Walkable's goal is to become the ultimate SQL library for Clojure.
 {% endhint %}